Joe Gilmore: Early life

-Joseph Patrick Gilmore was born on 19 May 1922 in Belfast, Northern Ireland to John Gilmore, a tobacconist, and Margaret O'Connor, a teaching assistant, originally from Wicklow, Ireland.
+Joseph Patrick Gilmore was born on 19 May 1922 in Belfast, Northern Ireland to John Gilmore, a tobacconist, and Margaret O'Connor, a tailoress, from Belfast, Ireland.

 He was the third of nine children.

-In 1938, at age 16, Gilmore moved to London looking for work and adventure.
-He began working as a wallpaper packer at the Arthur Sanderson & Son's factory in Perivale, London, later moving to a Lyons Corner House as a kitchen hand with the prospect of receiving decent cooked meals.
+In 1938, aged 16, Gilmore moved to London looking for work and "adventure".
+He began working as a wallpaper packer at the Arthur Sanderson & Son's factory in Perivale, London, later taking up work as a kitchen hand.

-Gilmore began his early bartender training at La Coquille, a french restaurant on St Martin's Lane, Covent Garden and The Olde Bell at Hurley.
+Gilmore began his early bartender training at La Coquille, a French restaurant on St Martin's Lane, Covent Garden, among other places.
 While working at The Olde Bell he met and served Welsh millionaire steel-baron Kenneth Davies and the aviator Amy Johnston.
 The couple reportedly asked Gilmore for a dry martini, which he attempted unsuccessfully.
-Despite his attempt being enjoyed by the couple, Davies and Johnston politely demonstrated the correct way to make a dry martini.
+Despite his attempt being enjoyed by the couple, Davies and Johnston politely demonstrated how to make one.
 Gilmore cited this interaction as the spark that fuelled his passion of cocktail mixology.
-After this first encounter Davies and Gilmore remained life long friends.
+After this first encounter, Davies and Gilmore became life long friends.

 Career

-Gilmore first began working at The Savoy as a commis waiter at The American Bar.
-By 1940, at age 18, he was promoted to trainee barman and began his apprenticeship with the legendary Harry Craddock, earning £3.10s a week.
+Gilmore first began working at The Savoy as a commis waiter at The American Bar of the Savoy Hotel.
+By 1940, aged 18, he was promoted to trainee barman and began his apprenticeship with Harry Craddock, earning £3.10s a week.

-Craddock had spent many years living and working in The United States of America.
-While working in a variety of fashionable establishments such as Cleveland's Hollenden Hotel, New York's Knickerbocker Hotel and Hoffman House, Craddock learnt the new art of cocktail making, known then as 'American' drinks in Europe.
-Craddock left the United States during the Prohibition in 1920, and brought his skills, passion and knowledge to London and The Savoy Hotel.
-Craddock is most famous for being the author of the mixologists' bible, The Savoy Cocktail Book.

-In 1954, Gilmore took over as head bartender at The Savoy's, American Bar - which at the time was a national news story.
-Over the following two decades Gilmore continued the long standing tradition of creating new cocktails, especially to honour special occasions and important guests including Princess Diana, Prince William, Anne, The Princess Royal, The Queen Mother, Sir Winston Churchill, and American Presidents Harry S. Truman and Richard Nixon.
+In 1954, Gilmore took over as head bartender.
+Over the following two decades Gilmore created new cocktails, especially to honour special occasions and important guests, including Princess Diana, Prince William, Anne, The Princess Royal, The Queen Mother, Sir Winston Churchill, and American Presidents Harry S. Truman and Richard Nixon.

-For much of the 20th century, The Savoy's American Bar was an exclusive meeting place for the rich and powerful of Britain and the world.
-In addition to serving five generations of royals at private receptions and parties, Gilmore frequently served Winston Churchill, Errol Flynn, Laurel and Hardy, Charlie Chaplin, Dwight D. Eisenhower, Grace Kelly, George Bernard Shaw, Ernest Hemingway, Noël Coward, Agatha Christie, Alice Faye, Ingrid Bergman, Julie Andrews, Laurence Olivier, Joan Crawford, Judy Garland, Liza Minnelli, Bing Crosby and Frank Sinatra.
+In addition to serving five generations of royals at private receptions and parties, Gilmore frequently served Errol Flynn, Laurel and Hardy, Charlie Chaplin, Dwight D. Eisenhower, Grace Kelly, George Bernard Shaw, Ernest Hemingway, Noël Coward, Agatha Christie, Alice Faye, Ingrid Bergman, Julie Andrews, Laurence Olivier, Joan Crawford, Judy Garland, Liza Minnelli, Bing Crosby and Frank Sinatra and Winston Churchill.